-Mary Jo earned her undergraduate and graduate degrees at the University of Michigan, where her participation in both curricular and co-curricular community-engaged learning ignited her passion for public service toward social justice.
+Mary Jo earned undergraduate and graduate degrees at the University of Michigan, where her participation in curricular and co-curricular community engagement ignited her passion for public service toward social justice.

 As the director of the Edward Ginsberg Center at the University of Michigan, Mary Jo has resumed her efforts to prepare young people to work toward a more just community and world.
-The Ginsberg Center's community and civic engagement work is aimed at advancing two goals – developing students while developing the community.
+The Ginsberg Center's community and civic engagement work is aimed at advancing two goals: developing students while developing the community.

 Contact Mary Jo if you want to learn more about: